williamntlam/williamntlam/README.md

 If you would like to work together to alleviate urban crisis problems, or would like to contact me for anything else, please feel free to do so.

+--
+Character is like a tree and reputation like a shadow.
+The shadow is what we think of it; the tree is the real thing --
+-- Abraham Lincoln

 <!---
 williamntlam/williamntlam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.